Matthias Stom

 Matthias Stom or Matthias Stomer (c.
 1600 – after 1652) was a Dutch, or possibly Flemish, painter who is only known for the works he produced during his residence in Italy.
 He was influenced by the work of non-Italian followers of Caravaggio in Italy, in particular his Dutch followers often referred to as the Utrecht Caravaggists, as well as by Jusepe de Ribera and Peter Paul Rubens.
-He did not share the other Northern Caravaggisti's preference for humorous, and sometimes scabrous, genre scenes and elaborate decorative allegories but favored stories from the bible instead.
+He did not share the other Northern Caravaggisti's preference for humorous, and sometimes scabrous, genre scenes and elaborate decorative allegories but favored stories from the Bible instead.
 He worked in various locations in Italy where he enjoyed the patronage of religious institutions as well as prominent members of the nobility.

 Whereas in the past the artist was usually referred to as Stomer, it is now believed that his actual name was Stom, as this is the name he used as his signature.
-It was suggested before that his name 'Stom', which means 'dumb' in Dutch, was given to the artist as a nickname on the assumption that he suffered from this disability.
+It was suggested before that his name 'Stom', which means 'dumb' or 'stupid' in Dutch, was given to the artist as a nickname on the assumption that he suffered from this disability.
 However, there is no evidence for this thesis.

 Life

 Information about his life is sketchy.
 His birthplace is undocumented and cannot be determined with any certainty.
 The Dutch art historian G.J.
 Hoogewerff wrote in 1942 that the artist was born in Amersfoort, near the city of Utrecht.
-Hoogewerff', himself a native of Amersfoort, did not provide a source for his statement.
+Hoogewerff, himself a native of Amersfoort, did not provide a source for his statement.
 The municipal archives of Amersfoort do not record any Stom.
 The family name Stom by which the artist was in fact known during his lifetime is a Flemish name common in the Southern Netherlands.
 Most people who bore the name in the Dutch Republic of that time would have been immigrants from the Southern Netherlands.
 It is therefore very well possible either that Stom was himself Flemish and spent most of his early life and even career in the Southern Netherlands or, alternatively, that he was an émigré (or the son of an émigré) to the Dutch Republic.